Hot tub review by Good Homes - the Lay-Z-Spa Ibiza AirJet

 What can I use to clean my Lay-Z-Spa?

-Using the Lay-Z-Spa is one thing, but what about the aftermath and cleaning process?
 Thankfully there are a wide range of cleaning accessories and chemicals you can use.
-They offer their own all-in-one cleaning kits, which you can purchase alongside your hot tub, as well as rechargeable underwater vacuums and Miracle cleaning pads.
+They offer their own all-in-one cleaning kits, which you can purchase alongside your hot tub.
+You can also order rechargeable underwater vacuums and Miracle cleaning pads.

 The most important thing to remember about cleaning your Lay-Z Spa though, is making sure the water itself remains clean and healthy.
-To ensure this is the case, Lay-Z-Spa offers a range of ClearWater chemicals, the most popular of which is the Chemical Starter Kit which includes everything you need to get started.
+To ensure this is the case, Lay-Z-Spa offers a range of ClearWater chemicals.
+The most popular of which is the Chemical Starter Kit which includes everything you need to get started.

 Read more: How to keep your hot tub clean this summer